Squarific/Anondraw/README.md

 Source code of <http://www.anondraw.com>

+## Starting out with programming?

+Are you just getting started and want to try to contribute?
+Check out the starter issues: https://github.com/Squarific/Anondraw/issues?q=is%3Aissue+is%3Aopen+label%3AStarter

+They are easier problems wich should be solveable by people starting out.
+Still too hard?
+Feel free to message me and I'll work on it with you.

 ## Questions

 Have questions you need answered?
 Feel free to email filipsmetsbelgium@gmail.com I promise I won't bite.